-What if you could ease all of your tension by simply doing nothing.
-Yes, that’s right; by doing F all.
-Too easy you think?
-Well just sitting there and emptying your mind is often met with a strong resistance.
+Sitting with your thoughts and attempting to empty your mind, is often met with a strong resistance.
+But a dedication to this practise, can lead to a myriad of powerful benefits.
 Welcome to the world of meditation.
 Scientifically backed to make you a better, stronger, calmer and happier person; but not enough of us are doing it.
 For something so incredibly simple, we find it exceedingly hard, and all it requires is a minimum of ten minutes a day.

 The creator of Headspace is former buddhist monk and Bristol born Andy Puddicombe.
 He has created a guided meditation app that allows users to work their meditation muscles calling it a ‘gym membership for the mind’.
 Short animation videos provide an insightful and welcome prelude to your zen time.